Friday, August 8, 2008

 Kulturforum Berlin is an area for culture

-and this building is Berlins Library.
+And this building is Berlin's Library.

 Green lawn indicates the NO MANS LAND of separation with east and west Berlin.